MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/managing-pull-requests.md

 ---
 title: How we manage pull requests
-description: This article explains how the PowerShell-Docs team manages pull requests. ms.date: 03/05/2020 ms.topic: conceptual
+description: This article explains how the PowerShell-Docs team manages pull requests. ms.date: 12/09/2020 ms.topic: conceptual
 ---
 # Managing pull requests

 This article documents how we manage pull requests in the PowerShell-Docs repository.
 This article is designed to be a job aid for members of the PowerShell-Docs team.
-It is published here to provide process transparency for our public contributors.
+It's published here to provide process transparency for our public contributors.

 ## Best practices

-- The person submitting the PR should not merge the PR without a peer review.
+- The person submitting the PR shouldn't merge the PR without a peer review.
 - Assign the peer reviewer when the PR is submitted.
 Early assignment allows the reviewer to respond sooner with editorial remarks.
 - Use comments to describe the nature of the change or the type of review being requested.
 Be sure